Becca Balint: Elections

 In 2014, Balint announced her campaign for a Vermont Senate seat from the two-member Windham district.
 She raised the most money in the race, around $13,000, with donations from people such as Jane Lynch, and was endorsed by Majority Leader Philip Baruth.
 Windham County Democratic Party chair Brandon Batham served as her campaign manager; he later served as a member of the city council in Barre and operations manager for the Vermont Democratic Party before being accused of embezzling party funds.

 With one incumbent, Democrat Peter Galbraith, not running for reelection, Balint and the other incumbent, Jeanette White, won the Democratic nominations and Balint won a seat by placing second in the 2014 general election, ahead of an independent and two Liberty Union candidates.
-Her election made her the first lesbian to serve in the state senate.
+Her election made her the first out lesbian to serve in the state senate.
 She was reelected in 2016, 2018, and 2020 against independent, Liberty Union, and Republican candidates.

 Tenure

 In 2017, the State Senate voted 20 to 10, with Balint in favor, to suspend Senator Norman H. McAllister following accusations of sexual assault, his arrest in May 2015, in the Vermont State House, and a criminal trial against him.
 Balint served as the chair of the Senate Sexual Harassment Panel.
 She also served on the Economic Development, Housing and General Affairs, Finance, and Rules Committees.
 The Democratic caucus unanimously voted to make Balint majority leader in 2017.
-In 2020, the Democratic caucus selected her to succeed Tim Ashe as president pro tempore of the Vermont Senate, and she became the first woman and LGBT person to serve in the role.
+In 2020, the Democratic caucus selected her to succeed Tim Ashe as president pro tempore of the Vermont Senate, and she became the first woman and openly LGBT person to serve in the role.

 During the 2016 election she was a member of the Victory Leaders Councils formed by the Democratic National Committee.
 During the 2020 Democratic presidential primaries she and other members of the Vermont General Assembly declined to endorse any candidate for president.